 Best Museums in Florence, Italy

-While there are about 72 museums in Florence to visit, unless you are on an extended sojourn in Florence and have a dedication to visit all the museums in the city, chances are you will just want to visit the top few.
+While there are about 72 museums in Florence to visit, unless you are on an extended sojourn in Florence and have the dedication to visit all the museums in the city, chances are you will just want to visit the top few.
 With so many museum options, how can you choose the best museums in Florence that offer you the masterpieces that you absolutely must see?
 Read on…

 Uffizi Gallery